cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("dclone")` provides low level functions for implementing maximum likelihood estimating procedures for complex models using data cloning and MCMC methods.
--   `r pkg("EntropyMCMC")` is an R package for MCMC simulation and convergence evaluation using entropy and Kullback-Leibler divergence estimation.
 -   `r pkg("iterLap")` performs an iterative Laplace approximation to build a global approximation of the posterior (using mixture distributions) and then uses importance sampling for